Bridged treatment comparisons: an illustrative application in HIV treatment: Appendix

 whereas the correctly specified fusion estimator used the following sampling model specification

 The probability of remaining uncensored was estimated via the Nelson-Aalen estimator since the censoring mechanism did not depend on any covariates.

 We simulated two different sample sizes: ($n_1 = n_0 = 1000$) and ($n_1 = n_0 = 2000$).
-For each of the sample sizes, 1000 simulated data sets were generated.
-For the diagnostic test, 1000 permutations were used.
-Type 1 error and power were estimated.
+For each of the sample sizes, 2000 simulated data sets were generated.
 Type 1 error was estimated by the proportion of P values below a selected significance level under the correctly specified sampling model.
 Power estimated by the proportion of P values below a selected significance level under the incorrectly specified model.
 Significance levels of 0.05, 0.10, and 0.20 were considered.
-In addition to assessment of the proposed diagnostic, we also assessed bias, empirical standard error, standard error ratio, and 95\% Wald confidence interval coverage at $t\in\{91, 183, 274, 365\}$ for the risk difference.
+In addition to assessment of the proposed diagnostic, we also assessed bias, empirical standard error, standard error ratio, and 95\% Wald confidence interval coverage at $t\in\{91, 183, 274, 365\}$ for the risk difference \cite{Morris2022}.
 Bias was defined as the mean of the difference between the estimated risk difference each simulated data set and the truth.
-The true risk difference was estimated from the potential outcomes $T^{a=3}$ and $T^{a=1}$ for 10,000,000 generated observations.
+The true risk difference was estimated from the potential outcomes $T^{a=3}$ and $T^{a=1}$ for 20,000,000 generated observations.
 Empirical standard error was estimated by the standard deviation of the point estimates of the simulation.
 The standard error ratio was defined as the empirical standard error divided by the mean of the estimated standard error across the data sets.
 Confidence interval coverage was defined as the proportion of confidence intervals that contained the true risk difference.
-The standard error estimates and confidence interval coverage were based on a nonparametric bootstrap with 500 data sets resampled with replacement.
+The standard error estimates were based on a nonparametric bootstrap with 500 data sets resampled with replacement.
 The correct sampling model results were further examined in the subset of simulated data sets where the permutation P value was above the significance threshold.
-All simulations were conducted using Python 3.6.8, with the following libraries: NumPy,\cite{Harris2020} SciPy,\cite{Virtanen2020} pandas,\cite{Mckinney2010} statsmodels,\cite{Seabold2010} and matplotlib.\cite{Hunter2007}
+All simulations were conducted using Python 3.6.8, with the following libraries: \texttt{NumPy} \cite{Harris2020}, \texttt{SciPy} \cite{Virtanen2020}, \texttt{pandas} \cite{Mckinney2010}, \texttt{statsmodels} \cite{Seabold2010}, and \texttt{matplotlib} \cite{Hunter2007}.
+For the diagnostic test, type 1 error was near the nominal level (Appendix Table A1).
+Power was 1 for bias that varied from about 0.014 to 0.037 over follow-up, meaning that incorrectly specified sampling models were always detected.
+Notably, this bias was small relative to the standard error of the estimator.
+When the sampling model was correctly specified, there was little bias fro the risk difference (Appendix Tables A2-A3).
+As $\alpha$ increased for the diagnostic test, confidence interval coverage was increasingly conservative.
+When the sampling model was incorrectly specified, bias was present across selected time points and sample sizes.